 Physical examination revealed a diffuse, large, tender, intramuscular 10 cm diameter mass over the left supraclavicular region.
 The mass was fixed, not pulsatile and no surrounding inflammation.

 Fine Needle Aspiration for Cytology (FNAC) attempted but was unsatisfactory.
 Computed Tomography (CT) scan was done which revealed a well encapsulated lesion of fat density seen at the left side of the neck extending to the infraclavicular region measuring approximately 4cmx5cm suggestive intermuscular lipoma and differentials included pseudolipoma (fat necrosis) (Figure 1&2).

-Proceeded with surgery where a well encapsulated hypervascularised mass size 6cmx9cm was excised (Figure 3.1).
+Proceeded with Otolaryngology where a well encapsulated hypervascularised mass size 6cmx9cm was excised (Figure 3.1).
 Histopathological examination revealed a lesion composed of mixture of mature univacoulated adipocytes and coarsely granular to multivacoulated cells (Figure 3) with a definitive diagnosis of hibernoma.

 Figure 4 Histopathological Findings: High power view of Coarsely Granular Cells (CGC), Multivacuolated Cells (MVC) and Mature Univacuolated (MUV) adipocytes; Hematoxylin and Eosin staining shows under 20x magnification.

 Hibernoma is a rare fetal adipocytic tumor originating from brown fat resembling which first described as brown fat tumor by Meckel in 1906, termed Hibernoma by Gery in 1914 [2,3].
 Hibernoma mostly seen in 3rd, 4th and 5th decades of life, higher prevalence in female .